vbhvsingh0/NXdynamics-utilities/README.md

 # NXdynamics-utilities
-Contain sets of codes to analyze Trajectory Surface Hopping dynamics data produced through Newton-X
+Contain sets of codes to analyze Trajectory Surface Hopping dynamics data reproduced with Newton-X.

+The details about each code are provided below:
+1)